HR Analytics - Is Data Driving Your Decisions

 Now you have built a strong case for the use of HR analytics, which is providing meaningful insight for business leaders, the more advanced analysis can begin.

-This requires the introduction of data-scientists who have extensive knowledge in programming languages.
+This requires the introduction of data scientists who have extensive knowledge of programming languages.
 These can be used to build out more complex models and reports that will provide the insight necessary to make strategic business decisions.

 At this level, the analysis can require more specialist knowledge.
 The Tech element of the HR team will now need to grow, with expert insight into the likes of psychometrics.